kshannn/react_art_gallery/README.md

 * The app uses language that is easy for users to understand and contains no technical jargons

 ### **Skeleton**
+Access the wireframes for small, medium, and large devices for the website [here]()

 ### **Surface**